ABBYY FineReader vs Tesseract: OCR Comparison

 Tesseract can be installed for .NET applications via the NuGet Package Manager by searching for 'Tesseract.NET SDK' in Visual Studio and following the installation instructions.

-What makes IronOCR a preferred choice?
+What makes it a preferred choice for advanced text recognition?

 IronOCR is favored for its advanced text recognition capabilities, on-premises OCR, versatile language support, flexible licensing options, and seamless integration with .NET and other platforms.